xelfia/XELF.Hexelate.Shader/README.md

 # Install via Package Manager

-* Temporal `package.json` is contained for the future. ☛ [Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.9/manual/index.html)
+* Temporal `package.json` is contained for the future. ☛[Unity Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.9/manual/index.html)

 Or you can manually modify `Assets/Packages/manifest.json` on your project for Unity 2018+.
 1. Copy this project files to your local folder.